How can you use graphic novels in the classroom?

 First, recognize that graphic novels are not all about superheroes.
 There are many non-fiction options out there with complex story lines that explain information your students need in a way they can understand.
 One of the most well-known, Maus, has been helping students understand the Holocaust for almost thirty years.
 Epileptic helps students understand living with the disease.
 Palestine depicts eyewitness accounts and helps understand the complex issues in the Israeli-Palestinian War.
 Explore totalitarianism with Pyongyang: A Journey in North Korea or what it was like to be a Japanese soldier in World War II in Onward Towards our Noble Deaths.
 Hawking and Pele are just two of the many biographies available.
 There is even a graphic adaptation of The Diary of Anne Frank.

-Golemon Library has almost 90 graphic novels available for your use and are eager to hear what you would like to use in the classroom.
+Golemon Library has more than 90 graphic novels available for your use and are eager to hear what you would like to use in the classroom.
 We can help you find teaching guides, study guides, and other materials.
 No matter your subject we can find something worthy of your students.
-Relevant this semester are Fever Year: The Killer Flu of 1918: A Tragedy in Three Acts, helping to put the Corona Virus in context, and In the Shadow of No Towers, helping to understand the events which took place twenty years ago as we make tribute during this anniversary year.
+Relevant this semester are Fever Year: The Killer Flu of 1918: A Tragedy in Three Acts, helping to put the Corona Virus in context, and In the Shadow of No Towers, helping to understand the events which took place on 9/11.
 Similarly, Persepolis explains the Islamic Revolution in Iran and brings humanity to the tension.
 If an option exists that provides depth of knowledge in an interesting way, why wouldn't you use it?

 This quote and several other phrases on this page come from Dr. Brad Hawley's Manifesto on the use of graphic novels found at http://www.fantasyliterature.com/feature/why-you-should-read-comics-a-manifesto/